What We’ll Cover:

 The best part is that you don’t have to put in extra effort trying to find out if they’re popular or not.
 The suggestion provided reflects the terms that users actually type into YouTube.

 By arming yourself with your competitor’s keyword information, you stay one step ahead of other companies in your industry.

-Not only are you monitoring what your competitor is targeting, but who is already ranking for the topics that are relevant to your business.
+Not only are you monitoring what your competitor is targeting, but you can also see who else is already ranking for the topics that are relevant to your business.

 This is where tools like SEMrush Keyword Gap come in handy.
 This technology allows you to find keywords that your competition ranks for, but your target site does not.

 With this data, you’re better able to refine your strategy and tailor an approach that’s more suitable for your target audience.

 Now That You Found Your Keywords… What Do You Do?

 Understanding how to do keyword research is only part of the puzzle.
 Now that you have your keywords, what do you do next?

 Once you have a list of possible keywords, it’s time to organize them and analyze their strength.
 Tools like SemRush can help you determine if the keywords you selected will actually help drum up the organic traffic that you’re looking for.